What do I need to know about MRI exams?

 What is MRI?

 Magnetic resonance imaging, or MRI, is a noninvasive medical imaging test that produces detailed images of almost every internal structure in the human body, including the organs, bones, muscles and blood vessels.
 MRI scanners create images of the body using a large magnet and radio waves.
-There is no radiation produced during an MRI exam, unlike X-rays.
+No radiation is produced during an MRI exam, unlike X-rays.
 These images give your physician important information in diagnosing your medical condition and planning a course of treatment.

 How does an MRI scan work?